 Explore the pioneering photography of Dick Scott-Stewart to meet punks, rockabillies, strippers and New Romantics.

-Watch a film of fatberg being prepared for display at the museum.
+Watch a film of part of the Whitechapel fatberg being prepared for display at the museum.

 4 min watch